How to Read Your Auto Insurance Policy

 Premium

 The amount you’ll pay over the course of the policy term.
 Can be listed as a six-month or one-year total.
+Some insurance companies allow for you to pay monthly as well, though this usually comes at a steeper rate than paying in full.

 Insurance Policy Form